History of South America: Agriculture and domestication of animals

-Norte Chico
+Caral-Supe / Norte Chico

-On the north-central coast of present-day Peru, the Norte Chico civilization emerged as one of six civilizations to develop independently in the world.
+On the north-western coast of present-day Peru, the Caral-Supe civilization, also known as the Norte Chico civilization emerged as one of six civilizations to develop independently in the world.
 It was roughly contemporaneous with the Egyptian pyramids.
 It preceded the civilization of Mesoamerica by two millennia.
 It is believed to have been the only civilization dependent on fishing rather than agriculture to support its population.

 The Caral Supe complex is one of the larger Norte Chico sites and has been dated to 27th century BCE.
 It is noteworthy for having absolutely no signs of warfare.
 It was contemporary with urbanism's rise in Mesopotamia.

 Cañari

 The Cañari were the indigenous natives of today's Ecuadorian provinces of Cañar and Azuay at the time of European contact.
 They were an elaborate civilization with advanced architecture and religious belief.
 Most of their remains were either burned or destroyed from attacks by the Inca and later the Spaniards.
 Their old city "Guapondelig", was replaced twice, first by the Incan city of Tomipamba, and later by the colonial city of Cuenca.
 The city was believed by the Spanish to be the site of El Dorado, the city of gold from the mythology of Colombia.

 The Cañari were most notable in having repulsed the Incan invasion with fierce resistance for many years until they fell to Tupac Yupanqui.
 It is said that the Inca strategically married the Cañari princess Paccha to conquer the people.
 Many of their descendants still reside in Cañar.